kgrid-objects/pgx-knowledge-assembly/readme.md

 ### What metadata are provided with the PGx-KB?

 The PGx-KB has its own [metadata file](https://github.com/kgrid-objects/pgx-knowledge-base/blob/main/pgx-kb/metadata.json) with linked metadata in JSON.LD format that conform to KOIO 2.1.
+Information and links to all of the files included in the PGx-KB can be found in that metadata file.

 - - -